-In April 2016 it was introduced that private residential landlords were not be able to unreasonably refuse a tenant’s request for energy efficiency improvements if the property is rated F or G (but they may not have to pay for it yet).
+Since April 2016 private residential landlords are not able to unreasonably refuse a tenant’s request for energy efficiency improvements if the property is rated F or G (but they may not have to pay for it yet).

-Financial support is available, but you need to act quickly as time may be running out.
+Financial support is available, but you need to act quickly as the current scheme will end on 30 September 2018.

 Free boiler grants for landlords